Equitrade Research

 Equitrade Research identifies Anjali Gupta, with SEBI registration number INH000017170, as the proprietor of the firm.

-The firm gives investment recommendations like BUY, SELL, and HOLD for equity cash segment trades.
+The firm provides investment recommendations such as BUY, SELL, and HOLD for equity cash segment trades.

 These services help both traders and long-term investors by providing market analysis and information on company performance.